obeykhadija/obeykhadija/README.md

 - 👋 Hi, I’m @obeykhadija
 - 👀 I’m interested in ... still figuring it out tbh
-- 🌱 I’m currently learning Data Science (i.e. Python, SQL, R)
+- 🌱 I’m currently learning Python and SQL
 - 💞️ I’m looking to collaborate on projects involving neuroimaging, psychiatry, psychology, and/or neuroscience
 - 📫 How to reach me: ig @obeykhadija